Highbridge, Bronx: Education

 Highbridge and Concourse generally have a lower rate of college-educated residents than the rest of the city as of 2018.
-While 36% of residents age 25 and older have a college education or higher, 43% have less than a high school education and 21% are high school graduates or have some college education.
+While 36% of residents age 25 and older have a college education or higher, 43% have less than a high school education, and 21% are high school graduates or have some college education.
 By contrast, 26% of Bronx residents and 43% of city residents have a college education or higher.
 The percentage of Highbridge and Concourse students excelling in math rose from 17% in 2000 to 40% in 2011, and reading achievement increased from 21% to 25% during the same time period.

-Highbridge and Concourse's rate of elementary school student absenteeism is more than the rest of New York City.
+Highbridge and Concourse's rate of elementary school student absenteeism is higher than that of the rest of New York City.
 In Highbridge and Concourse, 28% of elementary school students missed twenty or more days per school year, higher than the citywide average of 20%.
 Additionally, 67% of high school students in Highbridge and Concourse graduate on time, lower than the citywide average of 75%.